-- Take the child home or to any other location without speaking to their parents. - Send the child home with another person without permission from a parent. - Leave the child on their own. - Ask the child to wait in a vehicle or sport facility with you alone.
+- Take the child home or to any other location without speaking to their parents.
+Ideally, in this situation there should be 2 adults present in the vehicle. - Send the child home with another person without permission from a parent. - Leave the child on their own. - Ask the child to wait in a vehicle or sport facility with you alone.